aikonbrasil/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data is not uniform.
-I mean that in some cases the number of samples is near 2000 and in other cases is less than 100, specially for the Train data samples group.
+It is a bar chart showing how the data samples are not uniform for all signs.
+I mean that in some cases the number of samples of an specific sign is near 2000 and in other cases it is less than 100.
+This issue is a sensible characteristic,  specially for Train data samples group.

 in the next image it is possible to check the distribution of Train samples